markv58/PiCamMonitor/README.md

 v2.3.1 Enabled short poll to check for clone sync, set short poll to 300 and long poll (not used) to 500.

 v2.3.2 Fixed file name for generic master

+v2.3.3 Got in a hurry and had a typo